MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-cloud-based-mailboxes-for-on-premises-users.md

 - Only Teams chat data associated with an on-premises user is stored in the cloud-based storage area.
 An on-premises user can't access this storage area in any way.

 > [!NOTE]
-> Teams channel conversations are always stored in the cloud-based mailbox that's associated with the Team.
-That means you can use Content Search to search channel conversations .
+> Teams channel conversations are always stored in the cloud-based mailbox that's associated with the Team, which means you can search for channel conversations.
 For more information about searching Teams channel conversations, see [Searching Microsoft Teams and Microsoft 365 Groups](content-search.md#searching-microsoft-teams-and-microsoft-365-groups).

 ## How it works